jarusll/the-logs/index.md

 Holy shit webp is good.
 Just learnt I can add ssh keys and I won't have to input password.
 VERY BIG, love it, my life is easy.

+Its been a while since I had any day off, tomorrow is my day.
+No work tomorrow.
+I ll play dota and draw.

 # 2022-03-25
 Like LoL characters, but the game feels like a mobile game.
 Might give it one more try.